PhilipYip1988/python-tutorials/text_datatypes/readme.md

 In [83]: exit
 ```

-## Instantiation and MutableCollection Properties
+## Instantiation and MutableSequence Properties

 The `bytes` class has the mutable counterpart the `bytearray`.
 A `bytearray` instance can be instantiated by casting from a `bytes` instance to a `bytearray`: